last updated: 14 April 2025

 To learn.

-How not to act?
-But the time of selfish indulgence in your failings is drawing to an end since our best thinkers have urged us to share some of our insights with planet Earth so that we might not be complicit in the downward trends of your planet.
-And while we are not ready, yet, to meet you face to face, we hope that our thoughts will bring you joy and maybe even some wisdom, health and happiness.’
+But the time of selfish indulgence in your failings is drawing to an end since our best thinkers have urged us to share some of our insights with you so that we might not be complicit in your demise.
+And while we are not ready to meet you face to face, yet, we hope that our thoughts will bring you joy and wisdom.’

-It was a cold day, but the sun warmed her face and something in her hungrily soaked up whatever the sun was setting in motion on her skin.
 Eliza had forbidden visitors and said that Alice should rest after the transport from the hospital.
 The first visitor who made it past Jazz had been Andy who said he bribed Jazz.
 Andy had helped Alice into the wheelchair, made them tea and wheeled her onto the balcony.
 The fresh air!
 The sun!
-Great!
+What a revelation!
 After days in hospital.

 Andy had been just about to leave, having promised Jazz not to stay for more than an hour, when Kahu’s head appeared above the balustrade of the balcony, followed by her whole body which shortly afterwards dropped onto the balcony.